 - Small children may find it too bulky

-While we were at the dive shop, we were able to try out a couple other snorkeling masks, so we could pick out the one that best suited our needs.
+While we were at the dive shop, we were able to try out a couple other snorkelling masks, so we could pick out the one that best suited our needs.

-This is another great full face snorkeling mask.
+This is another great full face snorkelling mask.
 My wife and I both enjoyed using this one in the pool.
 It was lightweight, easy to wear and comfortable.

 We did find it fogged up a bit, which was more of a minor hindrance than a problem.
 It should be eliminated by using some anti-fog spray.